transkatgirl/KatVisualizer/README.md

 ## Usage

-The compiled plugin can be loaded into a DAW like any other metering plugin.
+The compiled plugin can be loaded into a DAW or [other VST host](https://github.com/Kushview/Element) like any other metering plugin.
 It's recommended that you use a buffer size around 5ms long and avoid sample rates below 40kHz.

 Usage information for the standalone binary can be found by running it with the `--help` command (keep in mind that not all available CLI flags are relevant to this program).
 You will likely want to use the `--input-device`, `--output-device`, and `--period-size` CLI flags.